george43g/better-firebase-functions/README.md

 behaviour is to look for the `default` export, but you may specify a different way such as a named export.
 The function is given the module object and must return the function trigger.

+#### exportPathMode: boolean

+This flag will result in the export object holding the relative paths to the detected modules as values for the export keys rather than the actual module or function trigger.
+This option is useful when using this package as part of a build process or for debugging.

 ### Other Options

 The provided typings contain jsdoc comments that should provide intellisense about the various configuration options